 The first thing you notice in Inuvik is the beautiful Igloo Church.
-The Lady of Victory Church is a major landmark of Inuvik.
+The Lady of Victory Church is a major landmark.
 It was built by volunteer labour and took two years to build from start to completion.

 Walk around town and stop at the coffee shop

 It is a friendly looking town with its rainbow-coloured rows of houses and the large above ground heated pipes.

 - Tour the Northern-most Greenhouse in North America (the only Community Greenhouse of its kind in the world!)